Mickey Mangham: Football star at LSU

-Later years
+Later life

 Mangham graduated in 1962 from LSU with a degree in petroleum engineering.
 In 1966, he procured a law degree from LSU Law School.
 He served as chairman of LSU's Tiger Athletic Foundation during the 1990s.
 He worked as an oil-and-gas attorney in the Acadiana region of Louisiana until his death.

 On September 16, 2010, Mangham died of a heart attack at his home in Lafayette.

 He was married to the former Melinda Waller.
 His daughter was Elizabeth.
 Services were held on September 18 at the Episcopal Church of the Ascension in Lafayette.